pagkly/Zed/Investopedia4/Who Is George Soros.md

 George Soros is unique among highly successful investors in admitting that instinct plays a large role in his investment decisions.
 Nonetheless, he is famously well-informed about economic trends on a regional and global level and is known to use this knowledge to exploit market inefficiencies with large, highly leveraged bets.

-Soros has both the capital and the risk tolerance to ride out these bets longer than most hedge fund managers.
+Soros has both the capital and the [[Risk|risk]] tolerance to ride out these bets longer than most [[Hedge Fund|hedge fund]] managers.
 In fact, Soros has cowed a number of national governments on currency issues with his perseverance and deep pockets.
 During the [[Asian financial crisis]](https://www.investopedia.com/terms/a/asian-financial-crisis.asp), Soros added to his growing list of nicknames and became "the man who broke the Bank of Thailand."

 Despite Soros' deep knowledge of global markets and excellent sources of information, the decision to close out a bet is reportedly more a gut call than a response to a market signal.
 One popular theory is that Soros has internalized so much of the market and its workings that he instinctively knows when the time has come to close out for a profit long before he can rationalize the decision.